3DS: Medical Domain Adaptation of LLMs via Decomposed Difficulty-based Data Selection: Main Experiments

 \subsection{Experimental Setup}

-\textbf{Training dataset.} For medical domain adaptation, we construct a comprehensive medical instruction fine-tuning dataset of diversity and abundance.
-The dataset comprises over 1.9 million samples, with its statistics provided in Table~\ref{tab:train_dataset_statistics}.
-The details of data construction are introduced in Appendix~\ref{appendix:train_dataset}.
-We will release this complete training dataset to support further research.
+\paragraph{Training dataset.} For medical domain adaptation fine-tuning, we construct a comprehensive medical instruction-tuning dataset of diversity and abundance.
+The dataset comprises over 1.9M samples, with its statistics provided in Table~\ref{tab:train_dataset_statistics} and data construction details introduced in Appendix~\ref{appendix:train_dataset}.
+We have released this complete training dataset to support further research.

-\textbf{Evaluation datasets.} We assess fine-tuned models on diverse medical test datasets, including two multi-task, multiple-choice datasets: MMCU-Medical \citep{zeng2023mmcu} and CMB-Exam \citep{wang2023cmb}, and an open Q\&A dataset, CMB-Clin \citep{wang2023cmb}.
-Table~\ref{tab:test_dataset_statistics} shows the test dataset statistics.
-MMCU-Medical and CMB-Exam, consisting of medical exam questions, assess the models' reasoning skills and ability to apply medical knowledge.
-CMB-clin, comprising of patient record analysis tasks, assesses the model's capability to perform complex medical analysis.
+\paragraph{Evaluation datasets.} We assess models on diverse medical test datasets: two multi-task, multiple-choice datasets, MMCU-Med \citep{zeng2023mmcu} and CMB-Exam \citep{wang2023cmb}, and an open Q\&A dataset, CMB-Clin \citep{wang2023cmb}.
+Data statistics are provided in Table~\ref{tab:test_dataset_statistics}.
+MMCU-Med and CMB-Exam, consisting of medical exam questions, assess the model's reasoning and medical knowledge application abilities with accuracy as the metric.
+CMB-Clin, comprising patient record analysis tasks, assesses the model's complex medical analysis ability, with BLEU-1, BLEU-4 and ROUGE as the metric (detailed in Appendix~\ref{appendix:metrics}).
 Together, these datasets provide a comprehensive evaluation of the model's proficiency in the medical domain.